apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/skywalking-agent-deployment.md

 SkyWalking Agent Deployment
 =============================

-The dolphinscheduler-skywalking module provides [Skywalking](https://skywalking.apache.org/) monitor agent for the Dolphinscheduler project.
+The dolphinscheduler-skywalking module provides [SkyWalking](https://skywalking.apache.org/) monitor agent for the Dolphinscheduler project.

-This document describes how to enable Skywalking 8.4+ support with this module (recommended to use SkyWalking 8.5.0).
+This document describes how to enable SkyWalking 8.4+ support with this module (recommended to use SkyWalking 8.5.0).

 # Installation

-The following configuration is used to enable Skywalking agent.
+The following configuration is used to enable SkyWalking agent.

 ### Through environment variable configuration (for Docker Compose)

-Modify SKYWALKING environment variables in `docker/docker-swarm/config.env.sh`:
+Modify SkyWalking environment variables in `docker/docker-swarm/config.env.sh`:

 ```
 SKYWALKING_ENABLE=true